procitec/qt/qtwebengine/src/3rdparty/chromium/testing/libfuzzer/libprotobuf-mutator.md

     // if it doesn't accept protobufs.
     std::string native_input = convert_to_native_input(my_proto_format);

-    // You should provide a way to easily retreive the native input for
+    // You should provide a way to easily retrieve the native input for
     // a given protobuf input.
 This is useful for debugging and for seeing
     // the inputs that cause targeted_function to crash (which is the reason we
     // are here!).
 Note how this is done before targeted_function is called